Authors | Concept2

 In 1976, the two brothers were competing for a spot on the U.S Olympic Team, and they saw a need for a lighter, stiffer, faster oar.
 After a series of kitchen experiments with carbon fiber and fiberglass, they developed the first viable, affordable composite racing oar to hit the market.
 In 1992, their innovation again changed the face of rowing with the introduction of the "Big Blade", an asymmetrical hatchet-shaped blade that offered a speed advantage of several percent.

-He also makes time for painting and drawing, and at 59, is a novice piano student and closet accordion player.
+He also makes time for painting and drawing, and playing the accordion.

 Posts by this author ›